apike/allenpike.com/_posts/2024-05-31-llms-trained-on-internet.md

 I often see a misconception when people try to reason about the capability of LLMs, and in particular how much future improvement to expect.

-It’s frequently said that that LLMs are “trained on the internet,” and so they’ll always be bad at producing content that is rare on the internet.
+It’s frequently said that that LLMs are “trained on the internet,” and so they’ll always be bad at producing content that is rare on the web.
 A recent [example from Hacker News](https://news.ycombinator.com/item?id=40333672):

 > LLMs are mostly trained on Internet posts, so they are Internet simulators.